 All courses required by the MLT Program and for the Associate in Science degree at Kapiolani Community College, must be completed with a grade of "C" or above for the student to be allowed to continue in the MLT program.
 The student may repeat no more than two required courses in which he/she has received less than a "C".
-Two or more grades of "D" or "F" during the program in required courses will result in automatic dismissal from the MLT program.
+Two or more grades of "D" or "F" during the program in MLT courses will result in automatic dismissal from the MLT program.
+A student who fails two program courses (the same program course or two separate program courses) will be permanently dismissed from the program.
 Each MLT course may be attempted twice (repeated once).
 Withdrawing from an MLT course constitutes an attempt if the withdrawal is after the last day for 50% refund.
 This date is established by the College administration.
 A student may only withdraw from a maximum of two courses.
 The third withdrawal will result in automatic dismissal from the program.